STIXProject/stix-to-html/README.md

 output.
 Each one is a boolean and can be passed in on the command-line or programatically.

+_NOTE: There is an example of passing in custom parameters in the git repo at [stix-to-html/examples/examples-custom-stylesheet-parameters](https://github.com/STIXProject/stix-to-html/tree/beta3/examples/examples-custom-stylesheet-parameters)_

 Here are the three stylesheet parameters.
-Each one defaults to true.
+Each one defaults to true except enablePreformattedDescriptions which defaults to false.

  * includeFileMetadataHeader
  * includeStixHeader
  * displayConstraints
+ * enablePreformattedDescriptions

 "includeFileMetadataHeader" determines if the header with the stix version, filename, and html generation date is going to be displayed.